 The ADSP Follow-up Study (FUS)

-A majority of the samples from the ADSP Discovery and Discovery Extension phases are non-Hispanic white (NHW) in origin, making the addition of ethnically diverse samples to the study critical to identification of both shared and novel genetic risk factors for Alzheimer’s disease (AD) between populations.
+The majority of the samples from the ADSP Discovery and Discovery Extension phases were non-Hispanic white in origin, making the addition of ethnically diverse samples to the study critical to identification of both shared and novel genetic risk factors for AD between populations.
 Collection and sequencing of ethnically diverse cohorts is emphasized in the ADSP FUS, the goal being that additional existing cohorts with unrelated AD cases that encompass the richest possible ethnic diversity be given the highest priority for inclusion.
+For the United States this includes augmenting African American, Hispanic, and Asian cohorts.

-To fulfill the goals of this ADSP FUS, eight existing elderly cohorts of African-American (AA) and pan-Hispanic (pan-HI) ancestry with a total of 13,745 samples (N=2,456 AA AD cases and 4,126 AA controls and 2,588 Hispanic AD cases and 4,475 Hispanic controls) are being whole genome sequenced (WGS) at USUHS TAGC in coordination with existing NIH-funded AD infrastructure including the National Cell Repository for Alzheimer’s Disease (NCRAD), NIAGADS, and the Genome Center for Alzheimer’s Disease (GCAD).
-1,500 NHW autopsy cases and 1,500 controls are also being sequenced to increase the underpowered NHW sample with WGS.
+To fulfill the goals of this ADSP FUS, eight existing cohorts of African American and pan-Hispanic ancestry, with a total of 13,745 samples (2,456 African American AD cases and 4,126 African American controls and 2,588 Hispanic AD cases and 4,475 Hispanic controls), are being whole genome sequenced at the American Genome Center at the Uniformed Services University of the Health Sciences (USUHS) in coordination with existing NIH-funded AD infrastructure including the National Cell Repository for Alzheimer’s Disease (NCRAD), NIAGADS, and the Genome Center for Alzheimer’s Disease (GCAD).
+In addition, 1,500 non-Hispanic white autopsy cases and 1,500 controls are also being sequenced.
+Brief descriptions of the cohorts selected for sequencing are provided below.
+Cohort collection, phenotypic characterization, and whole genome sequencing were funded by the National Institutes of Health.
+This and additional information about the ADSP can be found on the National Institutes on Aging site.

 The ADSP Augmentation Phase